dkistner/gardener-extensions/controllers/provider-azure/docs/usage-as-end-user.md

 Via the `.zoned` boolean you can tell whether you want to use Azure availability zones or not.
 If you don't use zones then an availability set will be created and only basic load balancers will be used.
 Zoned clusters use standard load balancers.

-Currently, it's not yet possible to deploy into existing resource groups, but in the future it will.
-The `.resourceGroup.name` field will allow specifying the name of an already existing resource group that the shoot cluster and all infrastructure resources will be deployed to.

 Apart from the VNet and the worker subnet the Azure extension will also create a dedicated resource group, route tables, security groups, and an availability set (if not using zoned clusters).